TalnUPF/movie2parallelDB/README.md

 Subtitles (.srt) in language2 - `<srt_2>`

-Outputs:
+* Outputs:

-Language 1 cropped senteces directory - `<lang1-sentence-segments-output-folder>`
+Language 1 cropped sentences directory - `<lang1-sentence-segments-output-folder>`

-Language 2 cropped senteces directory - `<lang2-sentence-segments-output-folder>`
+Language 2 cropped sentences directory - `<lang2-sentence-segments-output-folder>`

 Parallel text data - `<parallel-data-textdump>`

 Parallel speech+prosodic parameters directory - `<parallel-db-folder>`

-Required installations on Linux system:
+* Required installations on Linux system:

 Python 2.7, avconv, meteor

-Required Python libraries:
+* Required Python libraries:

 yandex_translate, numpy, nltk

-Required library accesses:
+* Required library accesses:

 Scriber - credentials for scriber (https://scribe.vocapia.com/) should be set on `src/credentials.py` for this step to run.
 If you don't have access credentials for this service, the word segmentation output should look like `example/example-scriber-wordsegmentation.xml`

-DATABASE EXTRACTION
+## DATABASE EXTRACTION

 In order to extract mp3 audio from multichannel video file, you can use ffmpeg: